Home Vancouver Events Calendar Festivals and Events in Vancouver Maple Ridge Caribbean Festival

 The Maple Ridge Caribbean Festival

-This year’s festival ran on the Saturday and Sunday of August 2nd and 3rd.
-The event is held at the Albion Fairgrounds at 23448 105th Avenue in Maple Ridge.
-It usually goes from around 1:00 pm until 9:00 pm on the Saturday and from 12:00 pm to 8:00 pm on the Sunday.
-Admission to the venue is free.
+The festival used to run over the BC Day long weekend in August.
+The event was held at the Albion Fairgrounds at 23448 105th Avenue in Maple Ridge.
+It went from around 1:00 pm until 9:00 pm on the Saturday and from 12:00 pm to 8:00 pm on the Sunday.
+Admission to the venue was free.

 Caribbean Festival Activities

-Activities at the Maple Ridge Caribbean Festival typically include live music performances, a Kids’ Zone, food trucks and a marketplace featuring close to 50 vendors and community organization informational booths.
+Activities at the Maple Ridge Caribbean Festival typically included live music performances, a Kids’ Zone, food trucks and a marketplace featuring close to 50 vendors and community organization informational booths.

-At the festival there are exotic Caribbean foods available, like barbecued chicken and fancy fruit drinks.
-There is also colourful Caribbean-style clothing for sale and all kinds of souvenirs in the market most years.
+At the festival there were exotic Caribbean foods available, like barbecued chicken and fancy fruit drinks.
+There was also colourful Caribbean-style clothing for sale and all kinds of souvenirs in the market most years.

-On the festival grounds there are a couple of stages – the aptly-named Marley Stage and the Caribbean Stage.
-Most years there is also a beer garden.
+On the festival grounds there were a couple of stages – the aptly-named Marley Stage and the Caribbean Stage.
+Most years there was also a beer garden.

 Music Lineup